2026 Municipal Election

 • Either a resident of the municipality or a property owner or tenant or the spouse or same sex partner of an owner or tenant in the municipality during a specified time just before the election

-For more information, please visit the Government of Ontario website (2022).
+For more information, please visit the Government of Ontario website.

 You can check if you are on the voters list using the Elections Ontario Register to Vote application.

-To run for Mayor, City Councillor, or Regional Councillor, a candidate must:
+To run for Mayor or City Councillor, a candidate must:

 • Be a Canadian Citizen and at least 18 years of age on the day you file your nomination